Champa: Religion

-Champa was a religiously tolerant kingdom, with many different faiths coexisted peacefully or have merged with indigenous Cham beliefs.
-Religiously and culturally, the Chams were grouped into two major religio-cultural groups; the Balamon Chams (also called Cham Ahiér) that adhere to an indigenized form of Islam and Hinduism, and Bani Chams that adhere to an indigenized form of Islam.
-These two groups mostly live in separate villages.
+Champa was a religiously tolerant kingdom, where many different faiths coexisted peacefully or merged with indigenous Cham beliefs.
+Religiously and culturally, the Chams were grouped into three major religio-cultural groups; the Balamon Chams (also called Cham Ahiér) that adhere to an indigenized form of Islam and Hinduism; Bani Chams that adhere to an indigenized form of Islam; and finally the Cham Muslims, who follow mainstream Sunni Islam of Shafi'i school.
+These three groups mostly live in separate villages.
 Intermarriage was prohibited in former times, and remains rare even nowadays.
 Both groups are matrilineal and conform to matrilocal residence practice.
 Both Cham groups' common ancestor worship is known as kut, characterized in the form of worshiping cemetery steles of dead ancestors.
 The Cham view the living world matters as just as transient one for a short-term existence, and eternity is the other world where ancestors, dead relatives and deities live.

 Another northern group inhabiting around Bình Định and Phú Yên provinces is the Cham Hroi (Haroi), who practice Chamic animism.
 Under the previous Republic of Vietnam, they were considered a distinct ethnic group.
 Since 1979, they have been reclassified by the Socialist Republic of Vietnam government as a subgroup of the Cham.

 Hinduism and Buddhism

 The term "Balamon" derived from "Brahman" or "Brahmin", one of Hindu caste of religious elite.
-Balamon Chams adhere to the old religion of their ancestor, an indigenized form of Hinduism that thrived since the ancient era of Kingdom of Champa in the 5th century AD.
+Balamon Chams adhere to the old religion of their ancestor, an indigenized form of Hinduism that thrived since the ancient era of Kingdom of Champa in the 5th century CE.
 While today the Bacam (Bacham) are the only surviving Hindus in Vietnam, the region once hosted some of the most exquisite and vibrant Hindu cultures in the world.
 The entire region of Southeast Asia, in fact, was home to numerous sophisticated Hindu kingdoms.
 From Angkor in neighbouring Cambodia, to Java and Bali in Indonesia.
 The Cham Sunni in the Mekong Delta often refer the Balamon as Kafir (Derived from Arabic Kāfir for infidels).

 Before the conquest of Champa by the Đại Việt ruler Le Thanh Tong in 1471, the dominant religion of the Cham upper class (Thar patao bamao maâh) was Hinduism, and the culture was heavily influenced by that of India.
 The commoners generally accepted Hindu influence, but they embedded it with much as possible indigenous Cham beliefs to become parts of the Ahier religion today.
 The Hinduism of Champa was overwhelmingly Shaiva and it was liberally combined with elements of local religious cults such as the worship of the Earth goddess Lady Po Nagar.
 The main symbols of Cham Shaivism were the lingam, the mukhalinga, the jaṭāliṅgam, the segmented liṅgam, and the kośa.